ChiefGyk/PiNode-XMR/README.md

+Optimized for Odroid by ChiefGyk for testing, use at your own risk
 ![PiNode-XMR logo](https://github.com/monero-ecosystem/PiNode-XMR/blob/master/Screenshots/PiNode-XMR%20logo.jpg)
 # User Manual v3.20.04-Open-Build
 #### Self Install Open Source Build for Raspbian (Raspberry Pi) & Armbian Debian Buster (For all other devices)